← Back to Explore

 description = """

-Identifies potential fake CAPTCHA phishing attack based on PowerShell or Cmd argument values.
+Identifies potential fake CAPTCHA phishing attacks based on PowerShell, Cmd, or Mshta command-line values.
 Adversaries employ this

 technique via compromised websites with browser injects, posing either as fake CAPTCHAs to access the site or as a page

 loading error requiring a fix to display the page.
-The victim is instructed to copy and past a malicious command to
+The victim is instructed to copy and paste a malicious command to

 the Windows Run dialog box.